 The following grants are awarded on the basis of financial need to undergraduates who have not yet received a four-year degree.
 Financial Need is the Cost of Attendance or Budget for the school a student is attending less the Expected Family Contribution (EFC).
 The EFC is produced as a result of completing and submitting the FAFSA to the Department of Education Federal Student aid.
 Wages, gross income, taxes paid, size of family and number in college, and non-taxed income are just a few of the things that affect the EFC.

-A student can only receive a Federal Pell Grant for a limited number of semesters (12) (assuming full-time).
+A student can only receive a Federal Pell Grant for a maximum of 12 full-time semesters.

 West Virginia Higher Education Grant